Download/ulog/README.md

 ## Configure

 `ulog` features a simple, yet powerful and flexible configuration mechanism.
-On Node JS, we can configure `ulog` via program arguments, environment variables or a configuration file.
-On browsers, we use querystring arguments or localStorage.
-On both platforms, the configuration is monitored and changes to it are picked up by `ulog` at runtime without the need to restart the application.
+On Node JS, we can configure `ulog` via environment variables.
+On browsers, we use localStorage or querystring arguments.

 `ulog`'s configuration mechanism is an extension to that of [`debug`](https://npmjs.com/package/debug) and is compatible with it. `debug`